redhat-beyond/documents/tutorial/part-3.md

 pipenv run python -m django --version
 ```

-{% alert state="warning", title="Warning:" %}Any Python-based command we run in our project needs to be run via
+{% rhalert state="warning", title="Warning:" %}Any Python-based command we run in our project needs to be run via
 Pipenv in order to have access to the dependencies it manages for us.
 If
 we try to run the command above without the pipenv run part, it will
 fail with an error like the following: